Loading...

 SDK featureManaged Agents approach

-Plan modeRun a planning-only session first, then a second session to execute.
+Plan modeRun a planning-only session first, then a second session to run the plan.

 Output styles, slash commandsApply in your client before sending user.message or after receiving agent.message.